rackerlabs/support-how-to/content/general/request-an-sla-credit.md

 To receive a credit, the SLA incident must meet the following criteria:

--   The SLA incident must have occurred within the last 30 days
+-   The SLA incident must have occurred within the last 30 days.
--   For specific concerns not mentioned in the SLA, the issue must have occurred within the last 60 days
+-   For specific concerns not mentioned in the SLA, the issue must have occurred within the last 60 days.
--   Account balances must be current
+-   Account balances must be current.
--   You must meet SLA requirements and obligations within the agreed upon Terms of Service
+-   You must meet SLA requirements and obligations within the agreed upon Terms of Service.

 If you meet this criteria, then you can request an account credit.

 ### Request an SLA credit

-Follow these steps to request your SLA credit:

 1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).

-2. Create a support ticket and enter **Credit Request** in the subject field.
+2. Create a support ticket and enter **Credit Request** in the **Subject** field.

 3. In the **Message** field, provide the following information:
     -   Services affected